rebeccaringuette/kamodo-core/paper/paper.md

 ![Auto-generated plot of CNOFs Vefi instrument.\label{fig:cnofs}](https://github.com/pysat/pysatKamodo/raw/master/docs/cnofs_B_up.png)

-The result of the above command is shown in \autoref{fig:cnofs}: Kamodo analysizes the structure of inputs and outputs of `B_up` and selects an appropriate plot type from the Kamodo plotting module.
+The result of the above command is shown in \autoref{fig:cnofs}.
+To accomplish this, Kamodo analyzes the structure of inputs and outputs of `B_up` and selects an appropriate plot type from the Kamodo plotting module.

 Citation information for the above plot may be generated from the `meta` property of the registered function: